Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and

 The main automatic continuity results for $JC^*$-algebras are due to Upmeier\footnote{ {\bf Harald Upmeier (b.
-1950)}}, Hejazian-Niknam, and Alaminos-Bresar-Villena.
+1950)}, Professor at University of Marburg, Germany, pioneer of topological Jordan structures}, Hejazian-Niknam, and Alaminos-Bresar-Villena.
 The main inner derivation results are due to Jacobson and Upmeier.
 We have already mentioned the results of Hejazian-Niknam and Alaminos-Bresar-Villena in this context. \begin{theorem} [Upmeier 1980 \cite{Upmeier80}] Every derivation of a reversible $JC^*$-algebra extends to a derivation of its enveloping $C^*$-algebra. \end{theorem} In particular, this theorem improves Theorem~\ref{thm:0201121} in the case of a $C^*$-algebra.

 \begin{theorem} [Jacobson 1951 \cite{Jacobson68}] Every derivation of a finite dimensional semisimple Jordan algebra into a (Jordan) module is inner. \end{theorem} The proof of this theorem uses the theory of Lie algebras and Lie triple systems.